reallygooday/BertelsmannScholarship/README.md

 ______

-      Bertelsmann is the German media and services multinational corporation Worldwide the company has almost 350 locations.
+      Bertelsmann is the German media and services multinational corporation.
+Worldwide the company has almost 350 locations.
 It was founded as a publishing house by Carl Bertelsmann in 1835.
 ______